xbps-src-tutorials/xbps-src-tutorials.github.io/src/tips-and-tricks.md

 You can spy on BuildBot's output with `xbuildbarf` (from `xtools`).

 ## Package updates
 The official builders periodically check for updates of packages.
-It acn be found here: <https://repo-default.voidlinux.org/void-updates/void-updates.txt>
+It can be found here: <https://repo-default.voidlinux.org/void-updates/void-updates.txt>

 It corresponds to `./xbps-src update-check`.